joniles/mpxj/src/site/markdown/index.md

 * **SCHEDULE_GRID:** Schedule grid files are produced when a schedule is exported from Sage 100 Contractor.
 MPXJ can read schedule grid files.

+* **PROJECT COMMANDER:** Project Commander files are are the native file format used by the Project Commander application.
+MPXJ can read Project Commander files.

 ## Java, .Net, Ruby, PHP...
 MPXJ is written and maintained in Java, however this is no barrier to using its functionality in other languages.